ruflin/Elastica/README.markdown

-Elastica: ElasticSearch PHP Client
+Elastica: elasticsearch PHP Client
 ========================

+# ATTENTION: THIS CLIENT IS STILL IN ALPHA STAGE AND UNDER HEAVY DEVELOPMENT => Parameters etc. can and will change

 PHP client for the distributed search engine [elasticsearch](http://www.elasticsearch.com/) which is based on [Lucene](http://lucene.apache.org/java/docs/index.html) and can be an alternative to [solr](http://lucene.apache.org/solr/).

-This client is similar to [nervetattoo elasticsearch PHP client](http://github.com/nervetattoo/elasticsearch) (also a lot of ideas are borrowed from the client), but the naming is consistent with [Zend Framework](http://framework.zend.com/) and other projects frameworks.
+This client is similar to [nervetattoo elasticsearch PHP client](http://github.com/nervetattoo/elasticsearch) (also a lot of ideas are borrowed from the client), but the naming is consistent with [Zend Framework](http://framework.zend.com/) and other PHP frameworks.
 This makes it easy to use the client in combination with Zend Framework.

-With this client I try to model the elasticsearch API in an object oriented way which also makes it possible to extend the client and add new types of Queries or transport layers.
+With this client I try to model the elasticsearch REST API in an object oriented way which also makes it possible to extend the client and add new types of queries, filters, facets, transport layers and more.

 The client uses the [REST API](http://www.elasticsearch.com/docs/elasticsearch/rest_api/) from elasticsearch and tries to provide a simple way of accessing the elasticsearch functionality.